When installing a video surveillance system, there’s a need to choose a video recorder that captures and stores footage from the camera.

 - NVRs don’t work with BNC analog CCTV systems.

 - Total reliance on an Internet connection.
 So, you must have a stable Internet connection if you’re to benefit from the advantages it offers.

 Easier to set up and operate

 Better image quality with coaxial technology that supports HD video

-Videos are of lower frame rates and lower image quality not as good of that from NVR systems
+Videos are of lower frame rates and lower image quality not as good as that from NVR systems

 Complex installation process – extra cables and wires required